Saturday Night Live season 45

 The forty-fifth season of the NBC sketch comedy series Saturday Night Live (also branded Saturday Night Live 45 and SNL45) premiered on September 28, 2019, during the 2019–20 television season with host Woody Harrelson and musical guest Billie Eilish, and concluded on May 9, 2020 with host Kristen Wiig and musical guest Boyz II Men.
 This season featured the return of Eddie Murphy as host, on December 21, 2019, for the first time in 35 years.
+Murphy's episode was the most watched episode since 2008.

 Due to the COVID-19 pandemic, the season was temporarily halted on March 16, 2020.
 The move came hours after New York City Mayor Bill de Blasio ordered all theaters in the city to close by the following morning.
 The season resumed on April 11, 2020 with three remotely produced episodes containing Weekend Update and other contributions from the cast.
 The self-filmed episodes, with pre-recorded from-home segments, were instead referred to as Saturday Night Live at Home.
 The first remote episode was hosted by Tom Hanks, who survived COVID-19 after being diagnosed the month prior.
-The third of these episodes, airing on May 9, 2020 and hosted by former cast member Kristen Wiig, served as the show's season finale.
+The third of these episodes, airing on May 9, 2020 and hosted by longtime former cast member Kristen Wiig, served as the show's season finale.

 Cast

 Prior to the beginning of the season, longtime cast member Leslie Jones, who joined the cast one month into season 40 in October 2014, left after having been with the show for almost five full seasons.
-Three new featured players were announced on September 12, 2019: impressionist and writer Chloe Fineman of The Groundlings, stand-up comedian Shane Gillis, and SNL staff writer Bowen Yang (who had appeared as Kim Jong-Un in a season 44 episode hosted by Sandra Oh).
+Three new featured players were announced on September 12, 2019: impressionist and writer Chloe Fineman of the Groundlings, stand-up comedian Shane Gillis, and SNL staff writer Bowen Yang.
 Yang is the first fully East Asian-American cast member in the show's history.

-Fineman had auditioned for the show in 2018 for the previous season, but did not make the cast for that year.
-She ended up being invited back for another audition for the next season.
+Fineman had auditioned for the show previously and been unsuccessful.